atkins126/NortonDomeExplorer/README.md

 3. [References](docs/3_ReferenceList.md)<br />

 ### Citations
-If you use the NortonDomeExplorer in your research we would appreciate a citation to the appropriate paper:
+If you use the NortonDomeExplorer in your research, we would appreciate a citation to the corresponding publication:
  - *"Assigning probabilities to non-Lipschitz mechanical systems"*, D. E. P. Vanpoucke and S. Wenmackers, *Chaos* **X**, YY-YY (2021) [ArXiv](https://arxiv.org/abs/2001.10375)</br>